MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prod-env.md

 ## Stop Service Manager services on the secondary management server

-Use the following procedure to stop the Service Manager services.
+Use the following procedure to stop the Service Manager services:

 ### Stop the Service Manager services